Skip to Main Content

 Example:

 Russ, Joanna.
 "The Image of Women in Science Fiction."
-In Science Fiction Criticism: An Anthology of Essential Writings, edited by Rob Latham, 200-10.
-London: Bloomsbury Publishing, 2017.
+In Science Fiction Criticism: An Anthology of Essential Writings, edited by Rob Latham.
+Bloomsbury Publishing, 2017.

 Reference Book (Encyclopedia or Dictionary) with no author